AvaloniaCommunity/Prism.Avalonia/README.md

 With Prism.Avalonia's logic and development approach being **similar** to that of [Prism for WPF](https://github.com/PrismLibrary/Prism/), so you can get started right away!
 Keep in mind, they are **similar** and not 1-to-1.
 Check out our [Wiki](https://github.com/AvaloniaCommunity/Prism.Avalonia/wiki) and [Avalonia Outlookish](https://github.com/DamianSuess/Learn.PrismAvaloniaOutlookish) app for tips and tricks.

 This project currently supports cross-platform Desktop applications (_Windows, Linux, Mac_).
 Support for Android, iOS, and web apps is still under evaluation; and is not 100%.
-Feel free to contribute to improve this. 😃
+Feel free to contribute and help us improve. 😃

 ## Package Releases